oscal-compass/compliance-trestle/docs/cli.md

 The *trestle task tanium-to-oscal* command facilitates transformation of Tanuim reports, each input file comprising individual lines consumable as *json*, into OSCAL partial results *.json* files.
 Specify required config parameters to indicate the location of the input and the output.
-Specify optional config parameter to indicate whether overwriting of existing output is permitted.
+Specify optional config parameter *output-overwrite* to indicate whether overwriting of existing output is permitted.
+Specify optional config parameter *timestamp* as ISO 8601 formated string (e.g., 2021-02-24T19:31:13+00:00) to override the timestamp attached to each Observation.

 <span style="color:green">
 Example command invocation: